raspberrypilearning/image-identifier/en/step_4.md

 Run the program again and try selecting some of the pictures included in the project's directory, to see what predictions get printed out in the CLI.

 --- /task ---

+Note the the first time you run the program it may take a while, as it needs to download the model before it can be used.

+--- save ---